gregorkovac/Algorithms/Biggest Subsequence/README.md

-# Subsequence with the buggest sum
+# Subsequence with the biggest sum

 **Description:** This algorithm finds the subsequence with the biggest sum in an array of numbers using the divide and conquer method.
 It also prints all the steps.